bpucker/teaching/SoftSkillSeminars/README.md

 ## Time & Project Management
-How to organize work effectively?
+- How to organize work effectively?
-Prioritizing tasks
+- How to prioritize tasks?
-Planning and optimizing
+- Planning and optimizing of your time management skills
-Project management
+- Project management
-Hands-on examples
+- Hands-on examples for time and project management

 ## Scientific Writing & Publishing Business